Oziomajnr/Ozioma-Personal-Website/blog/_posts/2024-07-17-property-based-testing-in-python.markdown

 ### How Does Property-Based Testing Help?
 Property-based testing addresses the limitations of example-based testing by offering several advantages:

 - **Random Inputs:** Automatically generates a list of random inputs covering a wide range of cases.
-Some property based testing libraries often applies some heuristics to generate possible edge cases inputs.
 - **Scalability:** No need to manually add more test cases.
 - **Better Description:** The tests describe the system’s behavior more comprehensively.

 To illustrate these benefits, let's examine another example using a simple sorting function.
+We will start with example based testing and then improve it with property based testing.

 ## Example: Sorting Function
 Imagine we have a function `sort_list` and it takes in a list of numbers and sorts them.